Locations:

 What are the symptoms of fluorosis?

-Tooth discoloration is the only symptom of fluorosis.
-Discoloration can vary depending on the severity of your condition.
+Tooth discoloration is the only symptom of dental fluorosis.
+Discoloration varies depending on severity.
 Dentists use the following terms to categorize fluorosis:

 • Questionable: A few very light white flecks and white spots.